 In Nigeria for example, same-sex couples can face up to 14 years in prison, and same-sex public affection is illegal.
 97% of Nigerians are opposed to LGBT people in terms of just our existence.
 Ironically, the strongly anti-LGBT sentiments in many African countries can be traced to British colonial rule and American evangelical preachers.
 It’s not just African countries that are anti-LGBT – Russians like to compare us to bugs and claim we don’t exist.

 In the end, I decided not to join the Peace Corps because at the time, they didn’t have protections in place for LGBT people and I didn’t want to go back in the closet.
 Ironically, I ended up going back into the closet anyway years later – except it was in South Korea.
 I selected South Korea because I was offered a well-paid job there and the anti-LGBT policies were more of a “don’t ask – don’t tell” nature than a “punishable by death” nature.

-> I’m very selective about who I disclose my identity to these days.
+I’m very selective about how I disclose my identity these traveling.
 Online I’m all caps GAY but that’s because I can hide behind a computer screen.
-Things are a little different when I’m traveling by myself or my wife and I are at a bar in an area where we’re not 100% sure we’d be safe outing ourselves.
-Harm reduction and protecting ourselves comes first and foremost.
+Things are a little different when I’m traveling by myself or in friends in an area where we’re not 100% sure we’d be safe outing ourselves.
+Harm reduction and protecting ourselves come first and foremost.
 It’s not cowardly – it’s self-preservation.
 I love my community but I would rather not have my casket draped with rainbow flags.